youssefnjm/netPractice/README.md

 - 📦 Sends data in datagrams (like packets but without sequencing).
 - 📡 Useful when speed matters more than reliability.

+---

 ## How does UDP work?

 - Application hands data to UDP.
 - UDP puts data inside a datagram with source/destination ports.
 - Datagram is handed to IP (just like TCP).
 - IP delivers it — but if it gets lost, UDP does nothing about it.

+---

+## Devices in Networking
+### 1. Hub (Layer 1 – Physical)

+hub is a simple hardware device that connects multiple computers or other devices, acting as a central point for data transmission in a local area network (LAN).
+When a hub receives data, it doesn't analyze or manage it but instead broadcasts that data to all other connected devices.

+Example:
+- If PC1 sends data to PC2, the hub sends the same data to every PC connected.
+- This causes a lot of collisions and wasted bandwidth.

+### 2. Switch (Layer 2 – Data Link)

+switch is a hardware device that connects multiple devices, like computers, printers, and servers, within a local area network (LAN), allowing them to communicate and share information efficiently

+Example:
+- PC1 sends data to PC2 → the switch looks up PC2’s MAC → forwards only to PC2’s port.
+- Reduces collisions, more efficient.

+### 3. Router (Layer 3 – Network)

+router is a hardware device that connects two or more separate computer networks, such as your home network and the internet, allowing them to communicate by forwarding data packets to their intended destinations

+Example:
+- PC1 = 192.168.1.10
+- PC2 = 10.0.0.5
+- They are in different networks → must go through a router (gateway).

+## How They Work Together

+### 1. Inside a LAN:

+- PCs connect to a switch.
+- Switch forwards data directly to the right PC using MAC addresses.

+### 2. Between LANs:

+- If two PCs are on different networks, the switch can’t help (it only understands MACs).
+- The packet must go to a router (gateway).
+- The router checks its routing table and forwards the packet toward the correct network.

+### 3. Hub (old tech):

+- Rarely used now because it’s too “dumb” (broadcasts everything).
+- Replaced by switches in modern networks.

+---

+## What is Routing?

+Routing = deciding the path a packet should take to reach its destination (Think of it as a GPS for packets).

+Key ideas:
+- Each device knows which networks it can reach directly.
+- If the destination is not in my network, I must send it to a router (gateway) that knows the way.

+## What is a Gateway?

+A Gateway is the “exit door” of your network, It’s usually your router, If your device doesn’t know where to send a packet, it sends it to the default gateway.

+Example:

+- Your laptop: 192.168.1.10
+- Router (gateway): 192.168.1.1
+- Destination: 142.250.190.46 (google.com)
+- Since Google is not in 192.168.1.x, your laptop sends the packet to the gateway (192.168.1.1).

+## How Routing Works Step by Step

+- You send a packet to 142.250.190.46 (Google).
+- Your PC checks: “Is this IP in my local network?”
+- Your IP = 192.168.1.10, mask = /24 → local range = 192.168.1.0–192.168.1.255
+- Google (142.250.190.46) is not in this range.
+- Your PC says: “I don’t know where it is, so I’ll send it to my gateway (192.168.1.1).”
+- The gateway/router then forwards the packet closer to its destination, using its own routing table.
+- Eventually, the packet reaches Google’s network.

 ---